brettcannon/release-often/README.md

 Leaving this input out will disable automatic changelog updating.

+The changelog file is expected to either be empty or have the appropriate header.

 #### `pypi-token`
 The [PyPI API token](https://pypi.org/help/#apitoken) for this project.
 It is **strongly** suggested that you create a token scoped to _just_ this project.